Sudan, South Sudan pledge peace, seek investment

 "I assure you ... we are committed, both countries, not to go back to war.
 We are committed to talk and talk and talk," Sudanese Foreign Minister Ali Ahmed Karti said.

-The African neighbors signed two weeks ago in Ethiopia several agreements to end hostilities and resume key oil exports from the South through Sudan after coming close to war in April.
+The African neighbours signed two weeks ago in Ethiopia several agreements to end hostilities and resume key oil exports from the South through Sudan after coming close to war in April.

 Both countries have yet to sort out other conflicts left over from South Sudan's messy secession last year such as deciding the fate of Abyei and other border regions.